espressif/esp-thread-br/docs/en/qa.rst

 - The default baudrate in `otbr-agent`` is 115200, while the default baudrate in (`ot_rcp <https://github.com/espressif/esp-idf/tree/master/examples/openthread/ot_rcp>`_) example is 460800

-Please refer to Step 4 in ` OpenThread Border Router Build and Configuration <https://openthread.io/guides/border-router/build#attach-and-configure-rcp-device>`_ and update the UART configuration to use the correct USB port number (i.e. replace `/dev/ttyUSB0` with `/dev/ttyUSBx`) and baud rate in the `otbr-agent` configuration file `/etc/default/otbr-agent`:
+Please refer to `Attach and configure RCP device <https://openthread.io/guides/border-router/build#attach-and-configure-rcp-device>`_ and update the UART configuration to use the correct USB port number (i.e. replace `/dev/ttyUSB0` with `/dev/ttyUSBx`) and baud rate in the `otbr-agent` configuration file `/etc/default/otbr-agent`:

 .. code-block::